History of Game of Thrones in Timeline

 In 2019, Game of Thrones received the Primetime Emmy Award for Outstanding Drama Series.

-2019: HBO Converts Filming Locations into Tourist Attractions
+2019: HBO Opens Filming Locations as Tourist Attractions

-In 2019, after filming had finished, HBO converted its filming locations in Northern Ireland into tourist attractions, with 350,000 visitors, or one-sixth of all tourists, coming to Northern Ireland annually because of Game of Thrones.
+In 2019, HBO converted filming locations in Northern Ireland into tourist attractions, and 350,000 visitors came to Northern Ireland annually due to Game of Thrones.

 2019: Study on War Crimes in Game of Thrones

-In January 2020, HBO stated that "House of the Dragon" is scheduled for a 2022 release and that the writing process has begun.
+In January 2020, HBO stated that the series "House of the Dragon" is scheduled for a 2022 release and that the writing process has begun.

 In July 2020, casting for the series "House of the Dragon" started.